 Even though many options have been taken off the table, ask your teen to come up with a plan for their summer.
 The structure still matters and makes a huge difference in a teen’s mindset and motivation.
-Exercise, some type of work, help with household chores, time with friends in a socially distant way, things they need to learn to do for themselves such as laundry, cooking, managing money, and maintaining a vehicle, along with family time are important parts of their plan.
+Here are some important parts they may want to include in their plan:

 2. Help them think through opportunities that do exist.

 Think yard work, shopping for those who cannot get out, being a nanny or manny for parents who have lost childcare and summer camp opportunities, odd jobs, or construction.
 Don’t forget about those special projects you or others have been putting off or need help doing.
 Part of the goal here is to help them think outside the box about what’s possible during a difficult time.